 How will the premium increase affect me if I’ve paid my contributions in advance?

-If you pay your premiums prior to 1 April, you will enjoy rate protection for that time, including other changes that may impact your premium after April 1 such as the reduction of the Federal Government Rebate.
+If you pay your premiums prior to April 1, you will enjoy rate protection for that time, including other changes that may impact your premium after April 1 such as the reduction of the Federal Government Rebate.
 That means that you will pay your premiums at the current rate for the duration of that upfront payment, which can be 12 months worth of premiums, 6 months, 3 months, 1 month or one fortnight.
-If you do choose to make an upfront payment of 12 months, you will also receive an additional bonus discount of 4% (or 2% for six monthly payments).
+If you do choose to make an upfront payment of 12 months, you will also receive an additional bonus discount* of 4% (or 2% for six monthly payments).
 To pre-pay your premiums, call us Monday to Friday on 1300 13 40 60.
 Please note: Discounts are not available in conjunction with any other offer.

 I’m an HIF member.
 By how much will my standard contribution increase and when are the new rates effective from?